Zhao-Xiaodan/unet-HPC/LAMBDA_LAYER_FIX.md

     'dice_coef': dice_coef,
     'focal_loss': focal_loss,
-    'K': K,  # Keras backend for Lambda layers
+    'K': K,  # Keras backend for Lambda layers 'models': keras_models,  # TensorFlow keras models module 'layers': keras_layers,  # TensorFlow keras layers module }
-}
 ```

+**Why all three modules?**
+- Warning in log: "`models` is not loaded, but a Lambda layer uses it"
+- The Lambda layer references modules from the training context
+- Must provide all modules that Lambda functions might reference

-This makes `K` available in the deserialization context.
+This makes `K`, `models`, and `layers` available in the deserialization context.

 ### Why This Works